docker-archive/docker-for-oracle-weblogic/README.md

 This guide illustrates how Docker Enterprise Edition (EE) is used to deploy Oracle Weblogic Server running the MedRec sample application with the Oracle Database.

-This Dockerfile extends the Oracle WebLogic image _[Oracle official Weblogic docker project] (https://github.com/oracle/docker-images/OracleWeblogic)._ by installing the Supplemental package of WebLogic which includes the MedRec WLS sample and some additional changes to automate build and populate Oracle DB
+This Dockerfile extends the Oracle WebLogic image _[Oracle official Weblogic docker project](https://github.com/oracle/docker-images/OracleWeblogic)._ by installing the Supplemental package of WebLogic which includes the MedRec WLS sample and some additional changes to automate build and populate Oracle DB

 The docker-compose file provides an easy way to deploy and run Weblogic/Medrec and Oracle Database containers.